Skip to Content

 Ingredients

-• 1 tablespoon avocado oil
+• 1 tablespoon cooking oil

-• 1 pound stew meat or sirloin, cut into bite sized pieces
+• 1 pound stew meat, or sirloin, cut into bite sized pieces

-• 1 teaspoon kosher salt
+• 1 teaspoon salt

 • ½ teaspoon ground black pepper